brtrdkeller/digitalinclusion/content/interviews/digital-accessibility/stacey-zevenbergen-2024-02-15.md

 **1. Ta définition de l'Accessibilité numérique**

-If you service is accessible has a certification.
-Option ti put voice, and image accessible for disable.
+This is : if you service is accessible has a certification.
+Option that put voice, and image accessible for disable persons.

 **2. Connais-tu le cadre légal définissant le processus d'amélioration l'accessibilité numérique ?**